SpringBoard03/Unified-Military-Analytics-and-Comparison--Group-1/Milestone 01/README.md

 Milestone 1 focuses on building the **data foundation** for the *Unified Military Analytics and Comparison Dashboard*.

-In this phase, military capability metrics for **140+ countries** are collected from **GlobalFirepower.com** using automated web scraping.
+In this phase, military capability metrics for **140+ countries** are collected from [Global Firepower Website](https://www.globalfirepower.com/) using automated web scraping.
 After scraping, the raw data is **cleaned, standardized, and structured** to prepare it for analytics and dashboard development.

 This milestone ensures that the dataset is **accurate, consistent, and ready for KPI engineering in the next stage**.